MeanPug/folding-together/README.md

 ### What Folding Together Does

-In order to overcome the hurdles of (1) and (2), we democratize folding by allowing anyone to participate via microdonations.
+In order to overcome the hurdles of (1) and (2), we democratize folding by allowing anyone to participate via micro-donations.
 These donations are then used to purchase computation resources on the cloud on the individuals' behalf.
 To incentivize future donations, we integrate with Facebook to allow the user to share their contribution.

 ## Technical